sangminpak/python-lesson/README.md

-# Lesson Plan Template
+# Python Lesson
-This file serves as the primary lesson plan document for the repository.
+An intro Python lesson for MS/HS students

 ## Template Description
 [Click here for more information about what this template repository contains.](TemplateDescription.md)